biocatiit/website/content/pages/index.rst

             .. caption::

-                :h3:`Everything BioSAXS 6 workshop open for registration`
+                :h3:`Everything BioSAXS 6 workshop announced`

                 BioCAT is offering the all-virtual Everything BioSAXS 6 workshop October 26-29th.
 Participants will receive four days of virtual lectures and hands-on software tutorials on the basics of BioSAXS data collection and processing.
 They will also be able to mail samples to BioCAT for data collection prior to the workshop.
+Registration is now closed, but you can still get on the waitlist.

             .. button:: Learn More
                 :class: primary block